• Skip to primary navigation

 Surrounded by lush green plants and hanging lanterns in the romantic garden, I nearly forgot I was dining in Miami Beach.
 In this city known for its beaches and lively nightlife, Casa Tua Restaurant diners sip Italian wine in a quiet oasis.

 Disclosure: This review of Casa Tua in Miami Beach contains some affiliate links.
-As an Amazon Associate, I earn from qualifying purchases.
 When you click on, make a purchase from, or book your hotel through one of these affiliate links, I may earn a small commission.
 Of course, this is at no extra cost to you, and I only recommend products and services I have or would use myself.

 Stepping out of the taxi we had taken from our beachfront hotel just north of Miami Beach in Surfside, I was immediately awed to find this white Mediterranean villa protected by a black iron gate and vibrantly green hedges.

-Earlier that day, my dad and I had taken a walking tour of South Beach’s Art Deco architecture, so I was pleasantly surprised to find another hotel with such unique style.
-The boutique inn’s suites look cozy and beautifully decorated in white furniture and bedding.
-Based on the high quality of service we experienced at the restaurant, I imagine staying at the Casa Tua Hotel would be the epitome of luxury.
+Earlier that day, my dad and I had taken a walking tour of South Beach’s Art Deco architecture, so I was pleasantly surprised to find another hotel with such a unique style.

 Casa Tua Restaurant: The Italian Wine

-My family loves our bold red wines, so we were pleased to find an extensive wine list.
-Since we are still learning what we like about Italian wines, we relied upon our knowledgeable waiter for a suggestion.
+My family loves bold red wines, so we were pleased to find an extensive wine list.
+However, since we were still learning what we like about Italian wines, we relied upon our knowledgeable waiter for a suggestion.

 A fine selection of Italian wine at Casa Tua Restauant in Miami Beach, Florida | EpicureanTravelerBlog.com